quintesse/PlayoVR/README.md

 ## Changelog

+ - 2017-08-18
+   - In the last update somehow all interactable scene objects were broken.
+Fixed now.
  - 2017-08-12
    - Manager scripts are no longer observed components but now use Photon's "Custom Properties" to sync information
    - The `NetworkParentManager` was removed in favor of merging its functionality with `NetworkObject`